 21.2.
 Each team can Blitz whenever and any number of players.

 21.3.
 All Blitzer must be 5 yards away from L.O.S at the snap

 21.4.
 The 5 yards will be measured off by a referee.

 21.4.1.
-Players that are not 5 yards from the line of scrimmage when the ball is snapped may not enter into the backfield until there is a Handoff or lateral.
+Players that are not 5 yards from the line of scrimmage when the ball is snapped may not enter into the backfield until there is a Handoff.